-If changes because of the COVID-19 response mean you can’t do your normal activities, it’s a great time to find something new.
+If the COVID-19 response has stopped your normal activities, it's time to find something new.

 Are you giving yourself credit for how amazing you really are?

 Things you see on the news can make you anxious or depressed.
 But is it more?

 Saying “no” to drugs and alcohol is a great start to living your best life.
 But there are many other positive choices you can make that have nothing to do with illicit substances.

 When you smoke, vape, or misuse drugs or alcohol, there will be some negative effects.
 And the potential consequences go much further than just health risks or punishments.
 Below are just some examples.

 Loss of parents’ trust

 Negative peer pressure

 Tendency toward other addictive behaviors

 There’s a ton of misinformation out there about alcohol and drugs, especially on the internet.
 For example, lots of YouTubers that are paid to “review” vaping products make it seem like they’re totally safe.
 But it’s dangerous to trust biased sources.
 Click on each substance to get the real story behind each.